farzmehr/ELK-Stack/README.md

 ##### Filebeat installation

-Here, the Beats are installed directly on the web server hosts (not the docker).
-However, they communicate with the ELK container through the docker.
+Here, the Beats are installed directly on the web server hosts (not the Docker).
+However, they communicate with the ELK container through the Docker.
 In addition to the playbook file, another file is required to configure each Beat.
 The file needs to be modified by adding the ELK stack IP address to it, thereby sending the Elastic Search output and the Kibana to the ELK server.

 Here, the Filebeat playbook implements the following tasks: